ilijamt/terraform-provider-awx/docs/resources/user.md

 - `is_superuser` (Boolean) Designates that this user has all permissions without explicitly assigning them.
 - `is_system_auditor` (Boolean) Is system auditor
 - `last_name` (String) Last name
+- `password` (String, Sensitive) Write-only field used to change the password.

 ### Read-Only